Sugden family: In Emmerdale

 The audience was introduced to farmer's wife Annie Sugden in the soap's first episode in 1972.
 It was a time of sadness for the Sugden family, as they were burying their recently deceased father, Jacob, who had died after spending much of his later years in the pub, The Woolpack, drinking away the family's farming profits.
 Early central storylines in the serial followed the Sugden family, especially Annie as she struggled to come to terms with the death of her husband, support her family, and run Emmerdale Farm, set in the Yorkshire Dales in Beckindale.
 Matriarchal Annie aimed to rebuild the ailing farm by reuniting her two feuding sons, Jack and Joe.
 She sold part of Emmerdale Farm to village outsider, Henry Wilks, who had made his fortune in the wool industry and brought his business acumen to Beckindale.
 In 1973, Peggy dies of a brain hemorrhage a few months after giving birth to twins and three years later, Peggy's twins were killed on a level crossing, leaving Annie to comfort their father Matt.
 Soon after Jack returned to London and Joe married Christine Sharp.
 Joe and Christine's marriage was short lived as Christine decided that she did not want to be a farmer's wife.
 Christine returned the following year to reconcile but Joe wanted a divorce and she left for good.
 Three years later, Jack returned, and it was revealed he was suffering from writer's block and needed some time away from London.
-Annie offered him some advice and he took it onboard, before departing back to London on good terms with his family.
+Annie offered him some advice and he took it on board, before departing back to London on good terms with his family.